- 4 - 5 hour

 The Contented Bee - Organic Garderner Magazine

-Regular price $35.00 Save $-35.00All the buzz on keeping backyard bees - an informative and inspirational handbook full of advice, experience and stories from experts and enthusiasts.
+Regular price $35.00 Sale price $24.50 Save $10.50All the buzz on keeping backyard bees - an informative and inspirational handbook full of advice, experience and stories from experts and enthusiasts.

 With bees worldwide in deadly peril, Australians are keen to lend a helping hand.
 Keeping a hive or three has become a popular lifestyle trend - and it's more achievable than you might think.